Evangelische Bank eG

 Korea: Diakonia Sisterhood

-Poverty in old age is also a major problem in Korea.
+Poverty in old age is a major issue in Korea.
 It is only recently that pension insurance was introduced there, which is why elderly people often find themselves in financial difficulties.
-The Diakonia Sisterhood comes to their assistance.
+Poverty also quickly affects families in difficult circumstances.
+The Diakonia sisterhood comes to their assistance.

-Elderly people living on their own are also in great need in Korea.
+Elderly people living on their own are often in great need in Korea.
 They often have no social network and they need medical and financial assistance.
-Industrialisation has destroyed the traditional family structures in Korea and many elderly people have no family support any more.
-The sisters therefore care for these people at their homes, together with a network of volunteers.
+This need is shared by families who fall into poverty.
+These are mostly single parents, multicultural and refugee families.
+The Diakonia Sisters care for these people at their homes, together with a network of volunteers.
 They are usually out and about in the poor suburbs of the port of Mokpos, bringing rice to senior citizens or paying for expensive medication or medical treatments.
 They have also built several welfare centres together with the city authorities.

 Korea